 For employers in multi-tenant buildings who cannot provide a lactation room within its own workspace, they would be permitted to provide a shared space amongst multiple employers that otherwise complies with these requirements.

-Recognizing that some employers may not be able to meet these new requirements due to operational, financial or space limitations, it would allow employers to comply by designating a temporary lactation location.
-Thus, it would essentially retain the "temporary lactation location" requirements enacted in 2018 (AB 1976) including that the location it is not a bathroom, is in close proximity to the employee's work area, is shielded from view, is free from intrusion while the employee is expressing milk, and otherwise complies with Labor Code section 1031.
+Recognizing that some employers may not be able to meet these new requirements due to operational, financial or space limitations, it would allow employers to comply by designating a temporary lactation location, provided these temporary spaces are identified by signage, are free from intrusion while the employee is expressing milk, and should remain lactation spaces for the time they are used for lactation purposes.

-While Labor Code section 1031 presently provides an undue hardship exemption to all employers provided they meet the standards identified, federal law limits its undue hardship exemption to employers with 50 or more employees.
-To align California with federal law, this bill would adopt the federal undue hardship standard.
-Thus, it would apply only to employers with fewer than 50 employees and require they demonstrate these lactation location requirements would impose an undue hardship by causing the employer significant expense or operational difficulty when considered in relation to the size, financial resources, nature or structure of the employer's business.
+Employers with fewer than 50 employees may establish an exemption from these requirements if they can show the requirement would impose an undue hardship by causing the employer significant expense or operational difficulty when considered in relation to the size, financial resources, or structure of the employer's business.